sonic-net/DASH/documentation/general/design/dash-holistic-view.md

 ## Introduction

-This document introduces the **Disaggregated API for SONiC Hosts** (**DASH** for short) and provides an overview of the project, the supporting elements and the and its architecture.
+This document introduces the **Disaggregated API for SONiC Hosts** (**DASH** for short) and provides an overview of the project, the supporting elements and its architecture.

 ![dash-words-cloud](./images/dash-words-cloud.png)